VaclavElias/stride-website-next/posts/2019-01-19-developer-meeting-1.md

 ---
 layout: post
-title: 'Developer Meeting #1'
+title: 'Community Meeting January 2019'
-author: 'Virgile Bello'
+author: virgile
-popular: true
-disqus_short_name: xenko
+tags: ['Meeting']
 ---

+Get insights from Stride's first developer meeting, covering project status, development progress, and future plans for this versatile game engine.

+---

-Now that [Xenko 3.1 beta is well underway](2018-12-24-release-xenko-3-1-0-beta.md), it's time to prepare for the future.
+Now that [Xenko 3.1 beta is well underway](/blog/release-xenko-3-1-0-beta/), it's time to prepare for the future.

 As part of this process, I would like to involve our newly formed community.